Print

 Instructions

-2. Make the filling: In a large bowl, stir the peach chunks, brown sugar, cornstarch, lemon juice, vanilla, cinnamon, nutmeg, and salt together until thoroughly combined.
-Spoon filling into prepared pan and bake for 10 minutes.
+2. For the filling: Mix all of the filling ingredients together in a large bowl, then spread into the baking pan.
+Bake for 10 minutes.
 Remove from the oven and set aside as you prepare the topping.
-Keep oven on.
+Keep the oven on.

-4. Brush the top of the biscuit dough with egg wash, then sprinkle with cinnamon-sugar if using.
+5. Brush the top of the biscuit dough with egg wash, then sprinkle with cinnamon-sugar, if using.

 Notes

-1. Make Ahead & Freezing Instructions: This is one of those recipes that should be prepared and baked right away.
-The biscuit topping won’t rise as much if it is not immediately baked.
+1. Freezing Instructions: I don’t recommend preparing this recipe ahead of time because the biscuit topping won’t rise as much if it is not immediately baked.
 You can, however, freeze the prepared peach filling for up to 3 months.
-Allow to thaw in the refrigerator before using.
-It will be quite juicy, but that’s not a bad thing in cobbler!
+Allow to thaw in the refrigerator, mix in 1 teaspoon of cornstarch (it will be so juicy, and this helps thicken it, then pre-bake as instructed in step 2.
 You can also freeze the baked cobbler for up to 3 months.
 Thaw overnight in the refrigerator and warm in the oven before serving.